2026 CFSEI EXPO | MAY 18-20, 2026 | LONG BEACH, CALIFORNIA

 Modern conventional wood-framed houses present an alarming reality: they burn eight times faster and generate 200 times more smoke and toxic gases than older homes.
 While fire destroys structures, the toxic outgassing from these fires kills more people than the flames themselves.
 Beyond wood's inherent combustibility, the adhesives and chemicals in manufactured lumber and other building materials produce deadly gases responsible for more fatalities than direct fire exposure.

-Our presentation will demonstrate how CFS construction enables the building of noncombustible houses at costs comparable to conventional wood construction while simultaneously solving two critical problems.
+This presentation will demonstrate how CFS construction enables the building of noncombustible houses at costs comparable to conventional wood construction while simultaneously solving two critical problems.
 Steel framing prevents fire ignition and spread at the source, while eliminating dependence on manufactured lumber that outgasses toxic chemicals responsible for rapid incapacitation and death in fires.
 The increase in large-scale fires and the accelerated burning of modern houses compared to older structures are symptoms of more systemic issues.
-We believe it's time to fundamentally rethink our construction materials and methods to address the rapidly evolving environmental conditions we face each year.
-Our goal is to pose critical questions and provide insights into how noncombustible steel construction can solve these pressing problems.
+It is time to fundamentally rethink the construction materials and methods to address the rapidly evolving environmental conditions the industry faces each year.
+The goal is to pose critical questions and provide insights into how noncombustible steel construction can solve these pressing problems.

 Learning Objectives